- Chapter 1. Principles and Purpose

 - Provost means the Provost and Vice Chancellor for Academic Affairs.

-- Referring Party means an individual, other than the Faculty Member, who suspects that Academic Misconduct has occurred, determines that the information is sufficient to warrant an adjudication, and participates in the Academic Misconduct process as a representative of the University.
+- Referring Party means an individual, other than the Faculty Member on record, who suspects that Academic Misconduct has occurred or is appointed by the chair of their department, who determines that the information is sufficient to warrant an adjudication and participates in the Academic Misconduct process as a representative of the University.

-- Staff Advisor means an individual appointed by the Director to advise a Hearing Panel.
+- Staff Advisor means an individual appointed by the Director to advise a Hearing Panel on the Hearing process.

 - Student means an individual who has accepted an offer of admission to the University; is currently enrolled in coursework or has registered for coursework at the University; has a continuing relationship with the University; is an auditing Student; or is participating in an educational program sponsored by or affiliated with the University.
 The continuing relationship ends upon graduation, termination of the relationship, or a break in enrollment of twelve (12) consecutive months after the last semester attended at the University.

-- Student Panel Member means a student who is selected, appointed, and trained by the Director or designee to serve on Hearing Panels to adjudicate cases of Academic Misconduct.
+- Student Panel Member means an undergraduate or graduate student who is selected, appointed, and trained by the Director or designee to serve on Hearing Panels to adjudicate cases of Academic Misconduct.

 Chapter 3.
 Standards of Due Process, Standard of Proof, and Jurisdiction